Optoelectronic forces with quantum wells for cavity optomechanics in GaAs/AlAs semiconductor microcavities: Results

 Based on the above discussion it is also clear from the top curve in Fig.~\ref{Fig2}(a) that the relative weight of the higher frequency 60~GHz mode could be enhanced if the spatial distribution of the optical perturbation $F_p(z)$ could be forced to map-out the cavity field intensity $|E_c(z)|^2$.
-If, as argued, the main generation mechanism is indeed governed by optoelectronic forces, one could accomplished this task by artificially limiting the vertical diffusion of the photoexcited carriers.
+If, as argued, the main generation mechanism is indeed governed by optoelectronic forces, one could accomplish this task by artificially limiting the diffusion of the photoexcited carriers along the growth axis.
 A natural way to do this is through an adequate engineering of the cavity spacer, e.g. by introducing GaAs/AlAs MQWs.
 This case is shown in Figs.~\ref{Fig2}(c-d).
-Again panel (c) shows the experiment and calculation of the coherent phonon spectral intensity.
+Again panel (c) shows the experiment and calculation of the coherent phonon spectral intensity, with the laser energy set this time around 10~meV below the MQW exciton transition energy.
 Panel (d) displays the spatial distribution of the photoexcited stress, and that of the strain related to the involved vibrational modes.
-In this case relaxing the carrier distribution to fill the full width of the QWs, or maintaining the exact laser excitation pattern, makes no observable difference in the calculated spectra.
-Interestingly, by tailoring the spatial distribution of the photoexcited carriers using quantum wells we are able to confirm the role of optoelectronic stress as the main optomechanical coupling, and furthermore we have pushed the main vibrational frequency of these optomechanical resonators from the fundamental mode at 20~GHz to the third overtone at 60~GHz.
+In this case relaxing the carrier distribution to fill the full width of the QWs (red step-like curves), or maintaining the exact laser excitation pattern (yellow solid curve), makes no observable difference in the calculated spectra.
+Interestingly, by tailoring the spatial distribution of the photoexcited carriers using quantum wells we are able to confirm the role of optoelectronic stress as the main optomechanical coupling, and furthermore we have pushed the main vibrational frequency of these optomechanical resonators from the fundamental mode at 20~GHz to the second overtone at 60~GHz.
 These frequencies are one order of magnitude larger than the record frequencies demonstrated in other cavity optomechanics approaches.~\cite{ReviewCOM} From Fig.~\ref{Fig2}(d) it also becomes clear why additional QWs were introduced in the design at the second and fourth DBR periods, and {\em not} at the first and third: because of a change of sign of the strain fields, the latter contribute to the overlap integral in Eq.~\eqref{eq2} with the sign reversed respect to the cavity spacer.